Your Smart Energy enrollment helps fund projects that reduce greenhouse gas emissions and contributes to renewable energy innovation in our region.

 Misty Meadow Dairy

-How we select projects for Smart Energy
+How we select carbon offset projects for Smart Energy

 - Ensure greenhouse gas emission reductions are in addition to business-as-usual activities.